mute-key/arkos-es-art-book-next-4x3/README.md

 ## Changes from previous theme

-I adjusted and modified few things here and there. some of the changes are as follow;
+I added and modified few things here and there. some of the changes are as follow;

-* Added new transparent layer in system-multi view for better contrast.
+* Added new transparent layer in system-multi view for better contrast and option to select the contrast ratio in `Theme Configuration -> Overlay Transparency`.
+    - Medium (default)
+    - Light
+    - Very Light
+    - Dark
+    - Very Dark
-* The options you can choose in __System select Overlay__ in theme options;
+* The bezel options you can choose in `Theme Configuration -> System select Overlay`;
     - Side bezel
     - All-side bezel
     - No bezel